shasuruvalli/mslearn-synapse/Instructions/Labs/06-Synapselink-cosmos.md

 4. When the code has finished running, and then review the output beneath the cell in the notebook.
 The results should include three records; one for each of the items you added to the Cosmos DB database.

+    Keep the **Notebook 1** tab open - you'll return to it later.

 ### Query Cosmos DB from a serverless SQL pool

 1. In the **Data** pane, select the **Sales** container, and in its **...** menu, select **New SQL script** > **Select TOP 100 rows**.
-2. Hide the **Properties** pane and view the code that has been generated, which should look similar to this:
+2. In the **SQL script 1** tab that opens, hide the **Properties** pane and view the code that has been generated, which should look similar to this:

     ```sql
     IF (NOT EXISTS(SELECT * FROM sys.credentials WHERE name = 'cosmosxxxxxxxx'))